Diocese of Guildford: Organisation

 Of the eleven secular districts of Surrey, eight and a half are in the diocese.
 The excluded parts are: Spelthorne, part of the Diocese of London; Tandridge; and the Redhill and Reigate half of Reigate and Banstead both in the Diocese of Southwark.

 Rushmoor district in Hampshire and the eastern belt of Hart District are in the diocese, the belt being three-church Fleet, Crookham (comprising Church Crookham & Crookham Village), Cove, Minley, Hawley (which includes Blackwater) and Crondall & Ewshot church parishes.

 Part of Rowledge church parish is in East Hampshire district rather than Surrey.
 Chessington (in Greater London) is in the diocese.

 Bishops

-The diocesan Bishop of Guildford (Andrew Watson) is assisted by the Bishop suffragan of Dorking (Paul Davies).
+The diocesan Bishop of Guildford is assisted by the Bishop suffragan of Dorking.
 The suffragan see of Dorking was re-created in 1968, having briefly existed in the Diocese of Winchester from 1905 to 1909.
 The diocese usually operates an informal area scheme in which the diocesan bishop mostly oversees Surrey archdeaconry and the suffragan Dorking, dividing the episcopal workload between the western and eastern parts of the diocese respectively, and each to work with an archdeacon as well as the administrative staff.
 Alternative episcopal oversight (for parishes in the diocese which reject the ministry of priests who are women) is provided by the provincial episcopal visitor, Norman Banks, Bishop suffragan of Richborough, who is licensed as an honorary assistant bishop of the diocese in order to facilitate his work there.

 There are also two former bishops living in the diocese who are licensed as honorary assistant bishops: